Multistate Employer: Federal

 Same-Sex Marriages, Domestic Partnerships and Civil Unions

-In a highly anticipated decision, the US Supreme Court in United States v.
+Two years prior to Obergefell, the Supreme Court in United States v.
 Windsor ruled that Section 3 of the federal Defense of Marriage Act (DOMA), which required federal laws to define marriage as the legal union of one man and one woman, was unconstitutional.
 Previously, DOMA acted to prohibit partners in same-sex marriages from receiving certain federal benefits received by heterosexual married couples, such as insurance benefits for government employees, advantageous tax treatment and Social Security survivors' benefits.

-Some states provide for civil unions or domestic partnerships that either provide all of the legal rights and benefits of marriage or only some.
+Some states provide for civil unions or domestic partnerships that either provide all of the legal rights and benefits of marriage (e.g., Illinois) or only some (e.g., Colorado).

-In light of Windsor, employers need to revisit their benefit plans and decide how they want to proceed going forward.
-Many open questions remain following the decision and it is recommended that employers seek counsel from experienced benefit attorneys for advice.
+In light of Obergefelland the IRS's regulations, employers that have not already done so in the wake of Windsor need to revisit their benefit plans and decide how they want to proceed going forward.

-Among many of the necessary considerations, employers will want to:
+Among many of the necessary considerations, employers should:

 - Revisit their retirement plan design and administration, including a review of the plan's definition of "spouse" and whether certain spousal-type rights are provided to employees in civil unions or domestic partnerships (See Employee Benefits > Compliance, Reporting and Disclosure Requirements > Pension Plans);